Applied DNA Sciences (NASDAQ:APDN) Coverage Initiated by Analysts at StockNews.com

-Research analysts at StockNews.com assumed coverage on shares of Applied DNA Sciences (NASDAQ:APDN – Get Free Report) in a research note issued on Wednesday.
-The brokerage set a “hold” rating on the technology company’s stock.
+StockNews.com assumed coverage on shares of Applied DNA Sciences (NASDAQ:APDN – Free Report) in a research report released on Thursday morning.
+The brokerage issued a hold rating on the technology company’s stock.

-Separately, HC Wainwright reaffirmed a “buy” rating and issued a $4.00 price objective on shares of Applied DNA Sciences in a report on Thursday, August 24th.
+Separately, HC Wainwright restated a buy rating and issued a $4.00 price objective on shares of Applied DNA Sciences in a report on Thursday, August 24th.

-Applied DNA Sciences (NASDAQ:APDN – Get Free Report) last issued its earnings results on Thursday, August 10th.
-The technology company reported ($0.24) earnings per share (EPS) for the quarter, hitting the consensus estimate of ($0.24).
-The company had revenue of $2.92 million for the quarter, compared to analysts’ expectations of $3.10 million.
+Applied DNA Sciences (NASDAQ:APDN – Get Free Report) last released its quarterly earnings data on Thursday, August 10th.
+The technology company reported ($0.24) earnings per share for the quarter, meeting the consensus estimate of ($0.24).
+The firm had revenue of $2.92 million for the quarter, compared to analyst estimates of $3.10 million.
 Applied DNA Sciences had a negative net margin of 43.47% and a negative return on equity of 83.47%.
-During the same quarter last year, the company posted ($0.33) earnings per share.
-As a group, equities research analysts expect that Applied DNA Sciences will post -0.86 earnings per share for the current year.
+During the same quarter in the prior year, the business earned ($0.33) EPS.
+As a group, research analysts expect that Applied DNA Sciences will post -0.86 EPS for the current year.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in APDN.
-AMH Equity Ltd purchased a new position in shares of Applied DNA Sciences during the 2nd quarter worth $430,000.
-Raymond James & Associates increased its stake in shares of Applied DNA Sciences by 111.2% in the 1st quarter.
-Raymond James & Associates now owns 50,892 shares of the technology company’s stock worth $58,000 after purchasing an additional 26,793 shares in the last quarter.
-Geode Capital Management LLC raised its holdings in Applied DNA Sciences by 28.8% in the 4th quarter.
-Geode Capital Management LLC now owns 129,355 shares of the technology company’s stock worth $214,000 after purchasing an additional 28,897 shares during the period.
-Atria Wealth Solutions Inc. raised its holdings in Applied DNA Sciences by 32.2% in the 4th quarter.
-Atria Wealth Solutions Inc. now owns 83,110 shares of the technology company’s stock worth $138,000 after purchasing an additional 20,250 shares during the period.
-Finally, State Street Corp lifted its position in Applied DNA Sciences by 180.5% during the third quarter.
-State Street Corp now owns 75,677 shares of the technology company’s stock valued at $86,000 after purchasing an additional 48,700 shares in the last quarter.
-17.34% of the stock is owned by hedge funds and other institutional investors.
+Several institutional investors have recently bought and sold shares of APDN.
+AMH Equity Ltd acquired a new position in shares of Applied DNA Sciences during the 2nd quarter valued at about $430,000.
+Raymond James & Associates raised its holdings in Applied DNA Sciences by 111.2% in the 1st quarter.
+Raymond James & Associates now owns 50,892 shares of the technology company’s stock worth $58,000 after acquiring an additional 26,793 shares during the period.
+Geode Capital Management LLC lifted its position in Applied DNA Sciences by 28.8% during the 4th quarter.
+Geode Capital Management LLC now owns 129,355 shares of the technology company’s stock worth $214,000 after acquiring an additional 28,897 shares during the last quarter.
+Atria Wealth Solutions Inc. lifted its position in Applied DNA Sciences by 32.2% during the 4th quarter.
+Atria Wealth Solutions Inc. now owns 83,110 shares of the technology company’s stock worth $138,000 after acquiring an additional 20,250 shares during the last quarter.
+Finally, State Street Corp boosted its holdings in Applied DNA Sciences by 180.5% during the third quarter.
+State Street Corp now owns 75,677 shares of the technology company’s stock valued at $86,000 after acquiring an additional 48,700 shares during the period.
+17.34% of the stock is currently owned by institutional investors.

 Applied DNA Sciences Company Profile